govindumeesala/PROjectVerse-frontend/notes.md

 # TASKS FOR GOVI

-1. Add social media links to profile header - p0
+1. Add social media links to profile header - p0 - done
 2. update navbar with profile pic and first name - p1
+3. update the donut in stats component - p0

 ## Projects
 2. A project card with like,comment,share  on bottom projectname,description,techStack,domain,githubURL photo if present on bottom.